School Etiquette

 If your school does not have a web presence you are welcome to showcase your school on this site with a page of your own

-or only be listed to register your participation in the move to promote School Manners & Etiquette.
+to register your participation in the move to promote School Manners & Etiquette.

 Simply create a profile of your school; include your motto or mission statement and articles written by students or teachers pertaining to the theme of this website.